aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/_index.md

 - [**Navigation & Inspection SVG**](/svg/net/how-to-work-with-aspose-svg-api/navigation-inspection/) - This article teaches how to perform a detailed inspection of the SVG document and its elements using the Aspose.SVG API, custom filters usage for iterating over the document elements, and how to navigate the SVG document using CSS Selector or XPath.
 - [**How to Convert SVG Files**](/svg/net/how-to-work-with-aspose-svg-api/converting/) - The articles in this section provide information on a list of supported SVG conversion scenarios and how to execute them using the Aspose.SVG API.
 You will learn how to convert SVG to PDF, XPS or Image and find C# examples of SVG conversion.
 - [**How to Merge SVG Documents**](/svg/net/how-to-work-with-aspose-svg-api/how-to-merge-svg-files/) - You will learn about the Render() method used to convert SVG documents to another format and merge them into a single file.
-- [**Text Vectorization & Text Security**](/svg/net/how-to-work-with-aspose-svg-api/text-vectorization/) - You will consider  how to convert SVG text to vector, using the VectorizeText property of the SVGSaveOptions class.
+- [**Vectorization**](/svg/net/how-to-work-with-aspose-svg-api/vectorization/) - The articles in this section explain how to convert SVG text to vector and how to convert raster image to vector graphic using the Aspose.SVG API.